 FRIENDS sponsors Experiential field trips in February

-Every fourth grader in Warren County was given the chance to jump into their history book and experience the VNMP as a soldier to commemorate the Sesquicentennial.
-Friends worked closely with VNMP staff and the Vicksburg Warren School District to develop and offer this unique tour.
+Building on the success of the Sesquicentennial School Tours, every fourth grader in Warren County was again given the chance to jump into their history book and visit VNMP this year.
+Friends of VNMP worked closely with VNMP staff and the Vicksburg Warren School District to develop and offer this unique tour to the students.

 Students learned about soldiers, cannons and artillery, the Cairo gunboat, civilian life and freedmen, monumentation and the terrain and the strategic importance of Vicksburg during the American Civil War.

 The VNMP staff and tour guides offered a history experience these children will not likely soon forget.
 It is our goal to have everyone in Vicksburg understand the history and value this asset in our own back yard,” said Friends Executive Director, Bess Averett.
 “By inviting them back to VNMP with their children, we hope to reach members of the community that may not have visited before."

 Battlefield Restoration Project Complete Thanks to Friends

 The battlefield restoration project of the Vicksburg National Military Park (VNMP) is complete.
 A total of approximately 90 acres in three key military engagement sites were restored through the removal of woodland cover and maintenance of the landscape to create a more open and visually accessible site.
 The $300,000 project was funded through the Friends of the Vicksburg National Military Park and Campaign by Mr. and Mrs. John Nau of Houston, Texas.